Widjojo Nitisastro: University of California, Berkeley

 Shortly after, Widjojo continued his doctoral studies at the University of California, Berkeley.
-He worked on a dissertation entitled “Migration, Population Growth, and Economic Development: A Study of the Economic Consequences of Alternative Patterns of Inter Island Migration.”
-There, Widjojo met a number of other economic students, including future ministers Mohammad Sadli, Subroto, Ali Wardhana, and Emil Salim.
+He worked on a dissertation entitled “Migration, Population Growth, and Economic Development: A Study of the Economic Consequences of Alternative Patterns of Inter-Island Migration.”
+There, Widjojo met several other economic students, including future ministers Mohammad Sadli, Subroto, Ali Wardhana, and Emil Salim.
 This group would later become known as the Berkeley Mafia, a group of technocrats who are considered to have instilled neoliberalism in economics for the sake of American interests in Indonesia.

 After completing his studies, Widjojo returned to Indonesia.

 Career

 Professor at the University of Indonesia

 When he returned, Indonesia was under the guided democracy period of President Sukarno.
 Under this policy, the Indonesian economy leaned towards economic socialism/communism.
 The economic situation in Indonesia at that time was chaotic, with high inflation rates and high prices.
 Widjojo expressed his opinion to the government to change the paradigm of the Indonesian economy.
 During his inauguration as a professor of economics at the University of Indonesia on August 10, 1963, Widjojo read a speech entitled "Economic Analysis and Development Planning."
-He suggested that economic analysis should be included in government policy making, as well as a combination of market mechanisms and government intervention instead of allowing the market to be too free or otherwise making the government too powerful.
+He suggested that economic analysis should be included in government policymaking, as well as a combination of market mechanisms and government intervention instead of allowing the market to be too free or otherwise making the government too powerful.
 However, his suggestions were not heard by the government.